bixb922/crank-organ/README.md

 ![animated gif for crank organ](animacion_organillo.gif)

 The crank moves the bellows.
 The air is pumped into a reservoir, which connects to the windchest with the pipes.
 A single pipe is shown, but usually a crank organ has anywhere between 15 and 100 or more pipes.
 Under the foot of the pipe is a electromagnetical valve (a solenoid valve).
-The microcontroller stores a MIDI files that have the exact time each note starts and stops, and energizes the solenoid through a driver (a electrical current amplifier).
+The microcontroller stores MIDI files that have the exact time each note starts and stops, and energizes the solenoid (electromagnet) through a driver (a electrical current amplifier).
 The solenoid opens the airflow at the foot of the pipe, air enters the pipe and vibrates, producing sound.

 Here you can see my homemade crank organ: https://www.youtube.com/@bixb922.
 This crank organ gave origin to the electronics and software solution in this repository.
 The organ has 48 pipes: 35 bourdon pipes and 13 piccolo pipes.
 It has a crank sensor, microphone for tuning and a touch button.
 It has 4 electronic registers and a button to change the playback speed.
 Currently I have about 500 MIDI files in the organ.